PaulinaCzarnota/PaulinaCzarnota/README.md

 - I’m interested in Web Design, Web Development and Software Development.
 - I’m currently studying Computer Science.
 - Main technologies and programming languages I have experience with include: HTML5, CSS, JavaScript, PHP, Python, SQL, Java, and C.

+- To get in touch, reach me at paul.czar.14@gmail.com.